mnemnion/orb/doc/md/notes/compiler.md

-It might be useful to add at least the hash of the source Orb file, I'm trying to stay focused for now.
+It might be useful to add at least the hash of the source Orb file, I'm trying to stay focused for now. #todo add hash of source file and migrate.

-### SQL statements
+### INSERTs

-Various commands to insert and retrieve data.
+Various commands to insert data.

 #### new project

 ```sql
 INSERT INTO project (name, repo, home, website)